 - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture. - Except for High Speed Movie, zoom operations are supported during movie recording.
 Zoom operations are disabled during high speed movie recording.
-To use optical zoom, perform the zoom operation before you press [●] (Movie) to start recording. - Zoom operations are not supporting during Slide Panorama shooting.
+To use optical zoom, perform the zoom operation before you press [●] (Movie) to start recording. - Zoom operations are not supported during Slide Panorama shooting.
+The zoom setting is fixed at full wide angle. - Zoom operations are not supported during Wide Shot shooting.
 The zoom setting is fixed at full wide angle.